vietanhlee/Smart-Traffic-Monitoring-System/README.md

 #### Create `.env` file (required for Gemini API)

-In the `BACKEND` directory, create a file named `.env` and add your Google API key:
+In the `app` directory, create a file named `.env` and add your Google API key:

 ```bash
 GOOGLE_API_KEY=your_google_api_key_here